Tasha876/Horiseon-Marketing-Webpage/README.md

 - comments were added to delineate each section of the HTML file
 - the CSS was organize in a more intuitive way
 - comments were added to delineate each section of the CSS file
-- alt tags were added to all images
+- 'alt' tags were added to all images

 <a name="visuals"></a>
 ## 2. Visuals